jimdoescode/jimdoescode.github.io/_posts/2017-03-27-include-options-when-debugging-with-lldb.md

 ---
 layout: "post"
 author: "jimdoescode"
-title: "Include options when debugging with lldb"
+title: "Terminal Quick Tip - Include options when debugging with lldb"
 date: "2017-03-27 23:09:54"
-tags: ["c++", "debugger", "lldb"]
+tags: ["quicktip", "terminal", "c++", "debugger", "lldb"]
 ---

 Took me a bit of googling to figure this out.
 I needed to include some options to a command